YorVeX/xObsBeam/FpngeLib/README.md

 ﻿# FpngeLib
 ## C++ library
-fpnge.cc is a copy of the original fpnge.cc, Copyright 2021 Google LLC, visit https://github.com/veluca93/fpnge for the original source.

 fpnge.h is a modified copy of the original fpnge.h, Copyright 2021 Google LLC, visit https://github.com/veluca93/fpnge for the original source.

-The only modification to this file compared to the original is that "__declspec(dllexport)" has been added to the FPNGEEncode and FPNGEOutputAllocSize function declarations.
+The modification to this file compared to the original is that "DLL_EXPORT" has been added to the FPNGEEncode and FPNGEOutputAllocSize function declarations that is defined on Windows and Linux so that it's exporting these functions to a library.
+In addition, the FPNGEOutputAllocSize function had its inline implementation replaced by a pure header declaration.

+fpnge.cc is a modified copy of the original fpnge.cc, Copyright 2021 Google LLC, visit https://github.com/veluca93/fpnge for the original source.

+The modification to this file from the original is that the FPNGEOutputAllocSize function code from fpnge.h has been moved here.

-The project files and main.cpp included here merely exist to compile the FpngeLib.dll binary library file from it using Visual Studio 2022 (probably earlier versions will work as well).
+The project files and FpngeLib.cpp included here merely exist to compile the FpngeLib.dll binary library file from it using Visual Studio 2022 (probably earlier versions will work as well) on Windows or clang++ on Linux.

 ## C# wrapper class
 Fpnge.cs is the C# wrapper for the modified fpnge.h file.